-Getting all your employees together for a team-building exercise is always beneficial.
-Taking a break and leaving the office for a group activity can be fun and energizing.
-Additionally, team-building exercises are known to improve communication between team members, boost morale, improve motivation, and ultimately increase productivity in the office.
+Getting all your employees together for a team-building activity is always beneficial.
+Taking a break from the same boring online meetings can be fun and energizing.
+Additionally, remote team-building exercises are known to improve communication between team members, boost morale, improve motivation, and ultimately increase productivity in the office.

 Remote working offers several benefits but can become an obstacle when planning to organize team-building activities.
 Taking team members out of the office is challenging when there’s no office to get out of in the first place.
 Furthermore, getting everyone in one place is problematic when people live in different regions.